gardener/gardener/docs/proposals/20-ha-control-planes.md

 ### Zone pinning

-`Single-Zone` shoot clusters as well as non-HA shoot clusters can be scheduled on `single-zonal` and `multi-zonal` seeds alike.
+HA shoot clusters with failure tolerance of `node` as well as non-HA shoot clusters can be scheduled on `single-zonal` and `multi-zonal` seeds alike.
 On a `multi-zonal` seed it's desireable to place components of the same control plane in one zone only to reduce cost and latency effects due to cross network traffic.
 Thus, it's essential to add [Pod affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) rules to control plane component with multiple replicas:

 ```yaml